-Change it up.
 How many times do you say “Thanks!” or “Best,” as your signature line?
 Feel free to experiment with other phrases.
 The sign off can a powerful part of your email if you let it be.
 Here are some that I rotate around so I don’t say “Thanks!”
 500 times a day: Cheers, Talk soon, Let me know what you think, Just a thought.

 Even if you keep your shared calendar up to date, not all stakeholders have access to it.
 Be sure to turn on auto-response feature and update it every time you use it.
 Include specific dates that you will be unreachable, an alternative point of contact, an emergency phone number and set expectations on how often you’ll be checking your email, if at all.
 The last point will help senders determine the level of urgency for their inquiry.